Gas meters and electricity meters - what you need to know

 Unusual bills or meter readings are usually the best clue to a faulty meter.
 If you’re on a time-of-use tariff, you should be able to check the clock on your meter or see if the rate changes when it should.

 If you suspect your meter is faulty, then you should record regular meter readings to help prove your case.
 You could also try turning off all your appliances and watching the meter.
 It shouldn’t still be registering significant amounts of energy.

-And it's worth investing in an energy monitor to view your real-time energy use.
+And it's worth investing in an to view your real-time energy use.
 Although this isn’t a fool-proof way of checking meter accuracy, it can be a good guide if you already have suspicions.